-Services that are covered for you What you must pay when you get these services Physician services In-Network Please refer below to Physician/Practitioner Services, Including Doctor's Office Visits.
+Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or When your stay is no longer covered, these services will be SNF during a non-covered inpatient stay covered as described in the If you have exhausted your inpatient benefits or if the inpatient stay following sections: is not reasonable and necessary, we will not cover your inpatient stay.
+However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
+Covered services include, but are not limited to: In-Network Physician services Please refer below to Physician/Practitioner Services, Including Doctor's Office Visits.
 Out-of-Network Please refer below to Physician/Practitioner Services, Including Doctor's Office Visits.
 Diagnostic tests (like lab tests) In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
 Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-X-ray, radium, and isotope therapy including technician materials and services In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Surgical dressings In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+In-Network X-ray, radium, and isotope therapy including technician materials Please refer below to Outpatient and services Diagnostic Tests and Therapeutic Services and Supplies.
 Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.

-Services that are covered for you What you must pay when you get these services Splints, casts and other devices used to reduce fractures and dislocations In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Se ervices that are covered for you What you must pay when you get these services • Surgical dressings In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Splints, casts and other devices used to reduce fractures and dislocations In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
 Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or In-Network Please refer below to Prosthetic Devices and Related Supplies. malfunctioning internal body organ, including replacement or repairs of such devices Out-of-Network Please refer below to Prosthetic Devices and Related Supplies. • Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the In-Network Please refer below to Prosthetic Devices and Related Supplies. patient's physical condition Out-of-Network Please refer below to Prosthetic Devices and Related Supplies.
-Physical therapy, speech therapy, and occupational therapy In-Network Please refer below to Outpatient Rehabilitation Services.
-Out-of-Network Please refer below to Outpatient Rehabilitation Services.